UTC-ACM/spring26-game-jam/README.md

 **Apr 6-9 (Mon-Thurs)**
 - Work on the game
 - Mini devlog updates at the end of each day
-- Playtest sessions if you want to share your game!
+- Playtest sessions if you want to share your game

 - Must be playable by day 2 (even if ugly/buggy), improve in following days
 - A bonus challenge will be revealed in the middle of the week!
 Those who complete the challenge will recieve an award.

+**Apr 9 (Thurs): Collaborative Crunch Session**
+- Time: 3:30 to 5:00 PM
+- Location: ECS 321

 > 🚨 **Submission deadline: 4/10 by 8:00 AM**